Scroll to top

 Tuesday, Civics, Ethics

-Modern Atlantic and American civics and ethics.
-Lecture and seminar, with attention to assigned above, Jeremy Bentham, Panopticon or the Inspection-House (1787) and Michel Foucault, Discipline and Punish (1975), along with associated law and regulation.
+Modern conversations in civics and ethics.
+Lecture and seminar, with attention to above assigned, along with associated law and regulation.

 Wednesday, Social Sciences